brownb-007/brownb-007.github.io/README.md

-About : brownb-007.github.io is my portfolio page made to display mt current and future projects that I do over the course of the Computer Science Major at OSU Cascades
+About : brownb-007.github.io is my portfolio page made to display my current and future projects that I do over the course of the Computer Science Major at OSU Cascades

 How the website was built: The page is written in HTML and CSS and features projects donee in JavaScript.
 The Libraries used in the creation of it include: Bootstrap, jQuery, and Chart.js